 - Help connect you with resources to help you work toward getting your driver’s license.

 Who are our Transition Specialists?

-LCBDD also has a Career Specialist who provides support to adults over 22 looking for employment.
-Click here for more information on how you can connect with our Career Specialist.
+LCBDD also has Career Specialists who provides support to adults over 22 looking for employment.
+Click here for more information on how you can connect with our Career Specialists.

 Frequently Asked Questions/ Concerns:

 As a parent what can I do now to help my children/family members prepare for employment?